 Migration is Easier than you Think

 While the “m word” is often feared, coming from Salesforce Knowledge makes life easy.
-Article types are clearly structured article types as well as fields.
-This means mapping them into a new system is considerably easier than having to import a mix of Word documents, text files, PDFs which is often the case for those starting from scratch.
+Article types are clearly structured as well as data fields.
+This means mapping them to a new system is considerably easier than importing a mix of Word documents, text files and PDFs which is often the case for those starting from scratch.

 Once your documents and fields are mapped, a migration script can be created and run by the vendor’s implementation team and everything brought into the new system.